Updated in May, 2018 with up to date information for buying from Alibaba in 2018.

 Once you’ve picked a Supplier and they’ve agreed to send your desired quantity you’re ready to pay for and ship your order.

 Keep in mind that some Suppliers may not charge you for the cost of one sample but they will almost certainly get you to pay the cost of freight.
-They will almost certainly charge you for any samples beyond 1 and freight.
+They will almost certainly charge you for any samples beyond one and the cost freight.
 Do not try to negotiate this- it makes you look really small.
+However, most Suppliers will promise to pay you back this sample and freight cost on your first real order – make sure you remember to ask for this money back.

 If you’ve never done an overseas wire transfer, take the banking information into your bank and they will be happy to help you make the transfer, normally for $20-40.
 Paying via Wire Transfer gives some very revealing information about your Supplier, mostly in regards to whoever the beneficiary is.
 If the beneficiary is the company name that you’re familiar with, i.e. “Shanghai Saddlery Co.
 Ltd.” then everything is hunky dorey.
 If the beneficiary is a personal name, i.e. “Deng Xiaoping” then you know you’re most likely dealing with a very small middle man.
 Fraud is also a lot more prevalent if going to a personal name (although still very rare) so make sure there’s no other red flags.
 If you’re being asked to send money to an African bank, run.

 If this is your first time ordering from China (or even if you’re experienced) it’s often best just to ask your Supplier to arrange for shipping and to add the charges to the invoice.
 If everything is being shipped via air, then there’s really no surprises.
 Simply tell your Supplier your address.
 They will likely ship it via DHL, FedEx, or UPS.
-The chances are they will also declare the products to be of very low value (whether you asked them to or not) so you will pay very little duty, but expect to pay some duty.
+If your goods are being shipped to the U.S. and are valued at under $800 then there will be no duty charged because of America’s very generous de minimis rules.

 Receiving and Reviewing Your Shipment